Surya361/Surya361.github.io/_posts/2019-01-25-circumventing-internet-censoring.md

 	;; global options: +cmd
 	123moviestime.com.
 10	IN	A	202.83.21.15

 A quick whois on the ip revealed that it belonged to the ISP.
-There was no change in the result even when i forced dig to use googles dns resolver, confirming that the ISP was using [DPI](https://en.wikipedia.org/wiki/Deep_packet_inspection) technique on DNS.
+There was no change in the result even when i forced dig to use google's dns resolver, confirming that the ISP was using [DPI](https://en.wikipedia.org/wiki/Deep_packet_inspection) technique on DNS.

 To circumvent, i configured my local-dns to the original ip and requested the website using http and https, while the http request failed https worked.
 This indicated that the ISP is inspecting http request headers and proxying the request when it matches blocked sites, also confirming that the ISP is not inspecting [SNI header](https://en.wikipedia.org/wiki/Server_Name_Indication) to block https traffic.